Software Localization: From Basics to Best Practices

 As you can see, software translation is not the first step in the winding localization process.
 It’s usually performed after internationalization.
 More on it in later sections.

-3 models of software localization
+3 Models of software localization

 Over many years of developing software, I’ve encountered multiple software localization models.
 But today, let’s talk about the most popular approaches you might come across.